 Later his ex-wife sought full custody so she could move from the area, and again the court asked for more psychological exams.
 Same result: 50-50 custody.
 He was not considered a threat of any kind to his child.

-As a side note, after Jared was released from prison he and his family contacted a victim support group in Nashville, You Have the Power http://YHTP.org.
-He offered to be face and voice for them in a message to be used in their educational programs.
-His desire was to warn other young men, and to prevent them from making the same mistake he made.
-Please click link below.
+As a side note, after Jared was released from prison he and his family contacted a victim support group in Nashville.
+He became face and voice for them in a DVD message which continues to be used in their educational programs.
+His desire was, and is, to warn other young men and to prevent them from making the same mistake he made.